genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/incoming-options.md

     ```

 ## Channels
+Channels usage allow you to set up the escalation paths and rules on your Bold360 ai chats.
+Use this ability to forward visitor engagements to another escalation channel such as chat, email, or click-to-call.

 - Channels are a sub type of QuickOptions.
 Channels are used for user escalation actions.
 - Channels may appear as response options or on article page.
-- Channels can be created on the [Bold360ai console](https://support.bold360.com/ai).
+- Channels can be created on the [Bold360ai console](https://support.nanorep.com/1009689492).

 ### Customizing channels icons
 {: .mb-4}